GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 ---
 Histogramm of population data.
 Source:
 ```
-However, if we want to show on a map which districts have a higher population than others, we need to classify the districts.
+However, if we want to show which districts have a higher population than others on a map, we need to classify the districts.

 There are __seven__ ways in QGIS to split quantitative data into classes.
 The four most important ones are: __Equal intervals__, __Quantile__, __Natural breaks__, __Manual__.